 A pageboy ushers the women into the showering rooms, and a renaissance scene of daisy chains and female fellowship unfolds under the mists of perfume and water.
 It has been rumoured that the countess owns a gown of magical properties said to grant anyone who touches it eternal youth and beauty.
 Bathory dons the garment after she secretly laces a chalice of wine with a narcotic that will induce mania; she orders each of the women to take a sip.
 In a heated orgy of sexual violence, the women take turns ripping the dress from the countess’ body while literally tearing each other apart.
 The chamber is soon bloodied and, as the now scurrilous legend goes, the countess takes to the bathtub where she bathes in the blood of the freshly slaughtered women; her actions in doing so (as per her reported belief that she will retain her youth and beauty) is a rather sketchy historical account often contested by many.

 Borowczyk’s ability to instate one of history’s most heinous atrocities into the designs of staggering cinematic poetry allows the viewer to forgive the reprehensible treatment of humans on display.
 “Erzebeth Bathory” is awash in a lush colour scheme of deep, Romantic hues (everyone from Rossetti to Delacroix is referenced) and the alternating stylized and extemporized movements suggest a technique particular only to Borowczyk.
-The fated moments of both bloodbaths (the young women’s and Bathory’s) fulfill, unquestionably, its service of shock value; even in comparison to the brash and overextended violence in this digital age of anxiety, the segment proves a licentious knife, sharpened to a lethal point and plunged deeply into the unwary and impressionable consciousness.
+The fated moments of both bloodbaths (the young women’s and Bathory’s) fulfill, unquestionably, their service of shock value; even in comparison to the brash and overextended violence in this digital age of anxiety, the segment proves a licentious knife, sharpened to a lethal point and plunged deeply into the unwary and impressionable consciousness.

 The final story in Immoral Tales is “Lucrezia Borgia”, a story of a young woman’s sexual liaisons with both her brother and her father, Pope Alexander VI.
 Returning to the themes of sex and religion explored in the second story, “Thérèse Philosophe”, Borowczyk surveys an overdone concept of Catholic blasphemy through a clear-eyed (though utterly adorned) view on incest.
 A fruitless exercise in religious consternation, the filmmaker draws a certain purity in style through the use of bold, simple colour and clean, razor-sharp lines.